-Dr. Santa-Sosa's current practice focuses on psychological assessment and intervention for infants and young children in medical settings, especially NICU follow-up.
+Dr. Santa-Sosa's current practice focuses on psychological assessment and intervention for infants and young children in a primary care NICU follow-up program.
 She also teaches and supervises psychology trainees in the Clinical Child Psychology Program at Children's.
-Her interests include infant & early childhood psychology, NICU follow-up, pediatric traumatic stress, primary care psychology, ethnocultural factors and disparities, evidence-based practice, and health policy.
+Her interests include infant & early childhood psychology, neurodevelopmental follow-up, pediatric traumatic stress, primary care psychology, ethnocultural factors and disparities, evidence-based practice, and health policy.

 - ethnocultural factors and health disparities

 - Camp-based multi-component intervention for families of young children with type 1 diabetes: A pilot and feasibility study.